darrylcousins/boxesapp/docs/src/sources/md/customer.md

 A further email may also be sent from Recharge to the customer if nominated to do so in the Recharge settings by the store owner.

+## Subsequent Subscription Orders

+With a subscription Recharge creates an order on Shopify and charges the customer 3 days prior to the delivery date.
+A

 ## Editing a Subscribed Box

 In between orders the customer may edit the items in their box.
 This will be